 If you have a porcelain coated grate in your smoker, you will need a nylon scrubber grill brush to clean that area.
 This will help clean the place effectively and prevent any scratch on the surface.

 Step One- Things to do after every use

 - When you are done with the cooking, take out ash from your electric smoker.
 To do this, just pull out the tray and empty it in a bin.
 If you don’t have a non-combustive bin to empty the hot ash, allow the ash to cool off a little before removing.
-Use a wet cloth to properly clean the remaining residue off the ash from the tray.
+Use a wet cloth or paper towels to properly clean the remaining residue off the ash from the tray with hot soapy water.